-- Open Printer Manager (go to Start and type "novaPDF printer manager" in Windows 8, or go to Start->Programs->novaPDF in Windows 7 or previous) then click on Profiles->Manage Profiles.
+Open Printer Manager (go to Start and type "novaPDF printer manager" in Windows 8 and above, or go to Start->Programs->novaPDF in Windows 7 or previous) then click on Profiles->Manage Profiles.

-- Select the Low Level or High Level Encryption method depending on the protection level desired.
+Select the Encryption Level method depending on the protection level desired.

 Examples of using High Level Encryption to restrict PDF permissions: